 To prosecute a vehicular manslaughter charge, the state does not need to prove that the driver had the intent to harm anyone, but instead, that the operation of the vehicle was in a manner likely to cause the death or great bodily injury of another.

-Keep in mind that convictions for both DUI manslaughter and vehicular homicide based upon a single death cannot stand because they violate her constitutional right to be free from double jeopardy.
+For example, traditionally, convictions for both DUI manslaughter and vehicular homicide based upon a single death cannot stand because they violate the defendant’s constitutional right to be free from double jeopardy.
 See Houser v.
 State, 474 So.2d 1193 (Fla.
 1985) and State v.
 Chapman, 625 So.2d 838 (Fla.
 1993).

 Recent Statistics in Florida DUI Manslaughter Cases